School Committee - October 11, 2023

 There is no motion.

-I'll move that we, I just lost my train of thought, sorry.
+We, um, I just, I just lost my train of thought.

-So the motion to approve the FY 23 budget realignment to reflect all transfers.
+So I'll move the motion to approve the FY 23 budget realignment to reflect all transfers.

 Yes.